craftcms/docs/README.md

     - `config.js` is the root VuePress configuration.
     - `head.js` for customizing global `<head>` contents for published pages.
     - `placeholders.js` for configuring special placeholders to be emphasized in code samples.
-  - `*/` docset markdown as you’d see it on its own in each legacy VuePress project.
+  - `*/` docset Markdown as you’d see it on its own in each legacy VuePress project.
   - `README.md` the topmost homepage for all docsets.
 - `postcss.config.js`
 - `tailwind.config.js`